David-Kunz/gen.nvim/README.md

 - `replace`: `true` if the selected text shall be replaced with the generated output
 - `extract`: Regular expression used to extract the generated result
 - `model`: The model to use, e.g. `zephyr`, default: `mistral:instruct`
+- `container`: Specify name of ollama container if you are using Docker to host ollama service
+- `debugCommand`: Set to true redirects stderr of command execution to output window

 You can change the default model by setting `require('gen').model = 'your_model'`, e.g.